dbloemhard/nrf24_BayangSW/README.md

 ![Screenshot](https://i.imgur.com/PkeiJ6Y.jpg)
 ![Screenshot](https://i.imgur.com/E3ntuna.jpg)

+Optimised for use with the BetaFPV Lite Radio 2, which has no screen or menu to configure models.

 ## Binding Procedure
-- Create a model in OpenTX using external module in PPM mode, 12 channels and TAER sequence order.
-- Turn off Taranis.
-- Power up quad.
+- Use the default model setup on the transmitter - OpenTX companion can be used to confirm switch/channel assignments (I reversed the switches on the top)
+- Set Bayang channel mapping to individual switch positions in nrf-multipro.ino
-- While holding the appropriate stick pattern listed below, power up Taranis.
+- While holding the appropriate stick pattern listed below, power up the Lite Radio.
 - Arm quad based on it's firmware's specification.